stuebersystems/doc.sherlock.en/README.md

 4. Enter the command `python --version` and `pip --version` to check the Python installation.
 In both cases a version number should appear as an output in the command prompt.

-5. Enter the command `pip install mkdocs` to install the Python-Package MkDocs.
+5. Enter the command `pip install mkdocs` to install the MkDocs Python package.

 6. Final test: Enter the command `mkdocs --version`.
 A version nummer in the command prompt will let you know if everything has been installed correctly.

 ## Clone Repository

-This repository is a Git-Repository.
-To clone the repository on a local commputer you will need a Git client.
+This repository is a Git repository.
+To clone the repository to a local commputer you will need a Git client.
 Either install [Git for Windows](https://gitforwindows.org/) and use the command prompt or install one of the many GUIs.
 We recommend [GitHub Desktop](https://desktop.github.com) or [SourceTree](https://www.sourcetreeapp.com).

 1. Create a local directory for the documentation e.g. `c:\docs\sherlock`.